awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 **Duplicate and Overlapping Alternate Domain Names**
 You cannot add an alternate domain name to a CloudFront distribution if the alternate domain name already exists in another CloudFront distribution, even if your AWS account owns the other distribution\.
 However, you can add a wildcard alternate domain name, such as `*.example.com`, that includes \(that overlaps with\) a non\-wildcard alternate domain name, such as `www.example.com`\.
-Overlapping domain names can be in the same distribution or in separate distributions as long as both distributions were created by using the same AWS account\.
+Overlapping alternate domain names can be in the same distribution or in separate distributions as long as both distributions were created by using the same AWS account\.
 If you have overlapping alternate domain names in two distributions, CloudFront sends the request to the distribution with the more specific name match, regardless of the distribution that the DNS record points to\.
-For example, example\.domain\.com is more specific than \*\.domain\.com\.
+For example, `marketing.domain.com` is more specific than `*.domain.com`\.

 **Alternate Domain Names that Already Point to a Distribution**
 If your DNS record points to a distribution that is not the distribution that you are creating or modifying, then you can't add the alternate domain name to your distribution\.
 In this scenario, you must update your DNS at your DNS provider before you can add the domain name for your CloudFront distribution\.
 To correct this, sign in to your DNS provider and remove the existing DNS record, or contact your DNS provider to remove it for you\.
 Then create the correct DNS record for your distribution, following the steps for adding or changing the alternate domain name for a distribution\.
 For more information, see [Adding an Alternate Domain Name](#CreatingCNAMEProcess) or [ Moving an Alternate Domain Name to a Different CloudFront Distribution](#alternate-domain-names-move)\.

 **Domain Fronting**
 CloudFront includes protection against domain fronting occurring across different AWS accounts, a scenario in which a non\-standard client creates a TLS/SSL connection to a domain name in one AWS account, but then makes an HTTPS request for an unrelated name in another AWS account\.
-For example, the TLS connection might connect to www\.example\.com, and then issue a request for www\.example\.org\.
+For example, the TLS connection might connect to `www.example.com`, and then issue a request for `www.example.org`\.
 To prevent cases where domain fronting crosses different AWS accounts, CloudFront makes sure that the AWS account that owns the certificate that it serves for a specific connection always matches the AWS account that owns the request that it handles on that same connection\.
-If the two AWS account numbers do not match, CloudFront will respond with a 421 Misdirected Request response to give the client a chance to connect using the correct domain\.
+If the two AWS account numbers do not match, CloudFront responds with a 421 Misdirected Request response to give the client a chance to connect using the correct domain\.

 **Adding an Alternate Domain Name at the Top Node \(Zone Apex\) for a Domain**
 When you add an alternate domain name to a distribution, you typically create a CNAME record in your DNS configuration to route DNS queries for the domain name to your CloudFront distribution\.
 However, you can't create a CNAME record for the top node of a DNS namespace, also known as the zone apex; the DNS protocol doesn't allow it\.
 For example, if you register the DNS name `example.com`, the zone apex is `example.com`\.
 You can't create a CNAME record for `example.com`, but you can create CNAME records for `www.example.com`, `newproduct.example.com`, and so on\.